major/major.io/content/posts/2015-08-21-understanding-systemds-predictable-network-device-names.md

 This loop also handles some special cases.
 The first check is to see if someone requested for udev to not use predictable naming.
 We saw this in the [systemd-networkd bonding post][2] when the bootloader configuration contained _net.ifnames=0_.
 If that kernel command line parameter is present, predictable naming logic is skipped.

 Another special case is `ID_NET_NAME_FROM_DATABASE`.
-Those ports come from udev's internal [hardware database][6].
+Those ports come from udev's internal hardware database.
 That file only has one item at the moment and it's for a particular Dell iDRAC network interface.

 ## Perplexed by hex